dev-Kevo/passwordGenerator/README.md

 1. Run the script and it will generate a 8 character Random password

 <h2>Arguments</h2>
-The script takes 2 arguments; that is
+The script takes 2 arguments;

 1. length -> Default 8, but you can specify your length
 2. type -> Here, the type means if the password will be in uppercase or lowercase.